Forests

 1. A wood-production industry plan that will complete the transition from native forests to existing plantations, including appropriate transition arrangements (maximum 5 years) to the use of plantation and recycled timbers only, and re-training and other assistance for workers and affected communities.

-a.
-An end to all clear-felling in native forests;
+a. an end to all timber extraction in native forests;

-b.
-A ban on the use of native forest wood for generating electricity;
+b. a blanket ban on the use of wood for generating electricity;

 3. Reform of Victorian government departments and agencies to ensure greater focus on protecting Victoria’s natural assets.

-4. Advocacy at the national level for carbon stored in native forests and other natural ecosystems to be fully included in greenhouse accounts, and for policies that will maintain and restore natural ecosystems to their long term carbon carrying capacity as a major carbon pollution mitigation strategy.
+4. Carbon stored in native forests and other natural ecosystems to be fully included in greenhouse accounts, and for policies that will maintain and restore natural ecosystems to their long term carbon capture and carrying capacity as a major carbon pollution mitigation strategy, while not allowing existing forests to be used as carbon offsets.

 6. The management of re-growth forest to an old growth state to maximise biodiversity, carbon uptake and water yield, which are more valuable outcomes than logging.

-8. Funding of detailed research into the effects of fire on ecosystems and the increased fire risk to forests.
+7. Funding of independent detailed research into the effects of fire, including planned burns, on ecosystems

-10. The revegetation of land (including salt affected land) with bio diverse native vegetation which can provide carbon sinks, hydrological management and biodiversity restoration.
+9. The revegetation of land (including salt-affected land) with diverse native vegetation which can store carbon, help manage water and restore local biodiversity.

 14. World’s best practice, FSC-certified, farm-scale species-diverse plantation forestry, including a ban on genetically modified tree species.